-Palladian Estate Winery is a partnership between retired shipping veteran David Jones, and his wife Sandy and long time well-respected Napa winemaker David Mahaffey.
+Palladian Estate Winery was a partnership between retired shipping veteran David Jones, his wife Sandy and long time well-respected Napa winemaker David Mahaffey.
+Today Sandy is the sole proprietor of Palladian Estate.
 David Jones was instrumental in the design of modern day cargo shipping containers; he and Sandy eventually relocated here from San Francisco with the intent to create an English countryside estate.
 Stone walls (built from rocks on the property as well as rocks removed from the soils while prepping their vineyard) line the property.
 Roses, olive trees, fruit trees and a vegetable garden are planted on site.
 Perhaps English countryside meets Tuscany in this beautiful slice of St. Helena.

 Palladian Estate merely produces one wine each year, a 100% estate grown Cabernet Sauvignon.
 The name comes from the small very European looking Palladian temple (imported from England) built on a hillside above the vineyards.

 The winery and vineyard are located just down the street from the acclaimed Meadowood Resort, almost across from the prestigious Napa Valley Reserve and just down the lane from Alejandro Bulgheroni Estate (perhaps we can call this neighborhood, Billionaires Row).

 Their property sustained damage in the terrible Glass Fire in 2020 which destroyed and damaged part of Meadowood and some approximately 30 wineries from St. Helena north to Calistoga.
 This fire burned on both sides of the valley including the hillsides on both the Mayacamas and Vaca mountains.